sc68cal/Beginning-SQL/Overview.md

 * Student led instruction
 	* Two options
 		* Open the floor to questions?
-		* Student presentations - students demonstrate something they discovered on their own time between the classe.
+		* Student presentations - students demonstrate something they discovered on their own time between the classes.